Dealing with Irritable Bowel Syndrome

-At Ogden Gastro, we usually treat patients with IBS through various lifestyle changes.
+At Ogden Clinic GI at McKay, we usually treat patients with IBS through various lifestyle changes.
 There is no direct causal link, so treatments instead focus on relieving the symptoms of IBS.

 Dietary changes can be effective.
 Cutting back on fatty foods, dairy products, chocolate, alcohol, and caffeine is usually the first step.
 Other symptoms can be treated with laxatives, antispasmodics, antibiotics, fiber supplements, and antidepressants (for stress).

 Stress management can play a key role.
 Regular exercise, counseling, deep breathing, and other methods for reducing stress can reduce IBS symptoms and occurrences.